 What sparked your interest in this field?

 I think I have always been a more visual person.
-I had Fine Arts as a 6th subject in school and that was always my favourite class.
-Even in school I remember my art teacher taking us to the school garden to draw.
-We observed flowers, leaves and began drawing them in our sketchbooks.
+I had Fine Arts as a 6th subject in school and that was always my favorite class.
+Even in school, I remember my art teacher taking us to the school garden to draw.
+We observed flowers, and leaves and began drawing them in our sketchbooks.
 This was definitely my introduction to art.
 Digital illustrations on the other hand probably came up as a natural progression from a sketchbook to a tablet.
 I have an equal love for both.

 -